-With FutureAdvisor, financial institutions have the option to either offer a pure advisory service or a hybrid Robo-advisor model, whichever fits best.
+With FutureAdvisor, financial institutions can either offer a pure advisory service or a hybrid Robo-advisor model, whichever fits best.
 BlackRock is giving smaller wealth managers and RIA a solution to stay afloat in the competitive marketplace- giving them access to the same technology that big players are offering to clients.

-“Everyone talks about how robo-advisors can’t connect with clients, I actually believe that those kinds of tools are like ATM machines.
+“Everyone talks about how robo-advisors can’t connect with clients; I believe that those kinds of tools are like ATMs.
 We are all going to have to have it” – Larry Fink (BlackRock’s CEO)

 Within that same year- 2015 – Vanguard also joined the Robo-advisory scene.
 The company launched ‘Personal Advisor‘, a hybrid Robo-advisory service, prides itself on ‘lower than industry’ service fees.

-Consultation with a financial advisor is readily available to clients on an ongoing basis.
-Even from the very first touchpoint.
-In comparison to other Robo-advisory services, a financial advisor will facilitate the onboarding process of clients and assist in the development of their financial plan.
+Consultation with a financial advisor is readily available to clients on an ongoing basis, even from the very first touchpoint.
+In comparison to other Robo-advisory services, a financial advisor will facilitate clients’ onboarding process and assist in the development of their financial plan.
 It doesn’t stop there.
-Together with the Robo-advisor, the financial advisor will monitor the client’s portfolio and rebalance if necessary.
+Together with the Robo-advisor, the financial advisor will monitor the client’s portfolio and rebalance it if necessary.

 Advisors Managed Portfolio, a “digital portfolio with a human touch”, was one of the later editions to the Robo-advisory industry.
-The service offers client access to a financial advisor throughout the investing process, meanwhile, the Robo-advisor will take the baton and bring your portfolio to the finish line.
+The service offers clients access to a financial advisor throughout the investing process.
+Meanwhile, the Robo-advisor will take the baton and bring your portfolio to the finish line.

 Bank of America-Merrill Lynch